-There is no better way to celebrate South Carolina in July than with the many fireworks and other patriotic celebrations around the state.
-Of course, later in the month, there are festivals toasting the wonderful watermelon, sumptuous shrimp and, best of all, barbecue.
+There is no better way to enjoy South Carolina in July than with some of the Fourth of July fireworks and patriotic celebrations around the state.
+Later in the month, there are festivals toasting our wonderful watermelon, sumptuous shrimp and, best of all, barbecue.

-A folksy way to mark the holiday is Hillbilly Day, which celebrates the culture and crafts of Appalachia with arts and crafts, barbecue, a greased pig chase, clogging contests and Bluegrass music.
+A folksy way to mark the holiday is Hillbilly Day, which celebrates the culture and crafts of Appalachia with arts and crafts, barbecue, a greased pig chase, clogging contests, horse-drawn wagon rides and bluegrass music.
 Festivities are from 9 a.m. to 3 p.m.

 Charleston City Marina's MegaDock has become a grand billfishing arena.
 Fisherman can enter to win prizes for top billfish release points, heaviest meat fish, youth anglers and lady anglers.
 Plus, every evening throughout the tournament, the day's catches will be on the docks for display.
 Get in on the action in person or through an online livestream of the event here.

 For some real down-home flavor, check out the South Carolina Festival of Discovery in Greenwood.
 Meet some of the best barbecue cookers from all across the country and sample the goods from a barbecue and hash cook-off.
 The festival's "Blues Cruise" will feature blues artists performing at Uptown Greenwood restaurants and venues.

 Georgia might be called the Peach State, but here in South Carolina, we grow way more peaches and salute the beautiful fruit with a celebration at the home of the most famous peach of all, the Peachoid in Gaffney.
 Celebrate peaches at the South Carolina Peach Festival, which starts off with dessert and live music followed by a road race, dog show, beauty pageant and tractor pull.
 The festival also features a new Talent Night and the always spectacular, SC Peach Festival Parade.